SeraphZz/SeraphZz/README.md

 -----------------------------------------------------------------------------------------------------------------
 English - ENG

-Hi, I’m Augusto, i'm 18 years old, I'm a Brazilian I.T highschool student residing in Rio de Janeiro, Brazil, aiming to do Comp.
-Sci. in the UERJ College.
+Hi, I'm Augusto, I'm 18 years old, I'm a Computer Technician and I'm studying Software Engineering at UVA (Veiga de Almeida University)

-I’m interested in Coding and Programming, as well as computer maintenance.

-Made applications in C# and VB.NET, learning WPF as well.
+I am interested in computer programming and maintenance.
+I've already made applications in C# and VB.NET and I'm learning WPF as well.

-You can DM me using Discord. (@saintseraph)
+You can message me on Discord. (@saintseraph)

-Looking forward to learn and improve myself everyday.
+I look forward to learning and improving myself every day.

 <!---
 SeraphZz/SeraphZz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.